Flood Warning issued for St. Tammany, Washington by NWS - News Break

 Flood Warning issued for St. Tammany, Washington by NWS

-Effective: 2021-06-21 20:13:00 CDT Expires: 2021-06-27 01:45:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-06-25 19:38:00 CDT Expires: 2021-06-26 10:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Additional information is available at www.weather.gov/lix.
 Click on the Rivers and Lakes menu for forecasts and observations.
 The next statement will be issued when updates are needed.
-Target Area: St. Tammany; Washington The Flood Warning continues for the following river in Mississippi...Louisiana Pearl River Near Bogalusa affecting Pearl River, Hancock, Washington and St. Tammany Counties.
+Target Area: St. Tammany; Washington The Flood Warning is extended for the following rivers in Mississippi...Louisiana Pearl River Near Bogalusa affecting Pearl River, Hancock, Washington and St. Tammany Counties.
+Pearl River Near Pearl River affecting Pearl River, Hancock and St. Tammany Counties.
 For the Lower Pearl River...including Bogalusa, Pearl River...Minor flooding is forecast.
-The Flood Warning remains in effect The Flood Warning continues for the Pearl River Near Bogalusa. * Until early Sunday morning. * At 7:00 PM CDT Monday the stage was 20.0 feet. * Flood stage is 18.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to rise to a crest of 20.2 feet tomorrow evening. * Impact...At 20.0 feet, Woodlands and crop acreage along the river will be flooded.
+The Flood Warning is now in effect until late tomorrow morning The Flood Warning continues for the Pearl River Near Bogalusa. * Until late tomorrow morning. * At 7:00 PM CDT Friday the stage was 18.5 feet. * Flood stage is 18.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to fall below flood stage late tonight. * Impact...At 18.5 feet, Woodlands and crop acreage along the river will be flooded.
 The Bogue Chitto Wildlife Management area will be inundated with water in recreational camps and over access roads.alerts.weather.gov